raz-zeevy/perovskite-miner/README.md

   python main.py /path/to/your/pdf/file.pdf --fake True
   ```

- The fake argument accepts boolean values (True or False).
-When set to True, the tool will use a mock model for data extraction (useful for testing and debugging).
-When set to False or omitted, the tool will use the actual model for data extraction.
+ The fake argument accepts boolean values (`True` or `False`).
+When set to `True`, the tool will use a mock model for data extraction (useful for testing and debugging).
+When set to `False` or omitted, the tool will use the actual model for data extraction.

 For detailed usage instructions and examples, refer to the individual script documentation and comments.